gwpantazes/python101/README.md

 - Extra credit for the curious:
     - `env`: Display all environment variables
     - `compgen`: Can display available commands.
-See `help`.
+This is an example of a command with a `man` page, so look up the documentation for this on Google!
-    - And of course, Google it if you don't know!
+    - Searching Google for the answer is an essential tool.

 # The Python Interpreter
 Let's boot up python!
 Python can either interpret new commands one the fly or run scripts you've already written.